Joseph Kwaku Nayan

 Joseph Kwaku Nayan is a teacher and Ghanaian politician who served as the member of parliament for the Nkwanta North Constituency in the 4th and 5th Parliament of the 4th Republic of Ghana.

 Early life and education

 Joseph was born on 22 May 1964.
 He hails from Damanko a town in the Volta Region of Ghana.
 He obtained his Diploma in Education from the University of Education, Winneba in 2006.
 He further went to the University of Cape Coast where he is pursuing his master's degree in Governance and Leadership.

 Career

-He is an Educationist.
+He is a Business man, an Educationist and a Public Servant.
 He was the Principal Superintendent and Headmaster of Damanko Junior High School.
 He was the former Deputy Volta Regional Minister.
-He was also the Deputy Chief Executive Officer in charge of support services.
+He was also the Deputy Chief Executive Officer in charge of support services at the Minerals Commission.